Glocal Series: Holy Land Day 2 "Seeing & Being"

 So what does this mean for our church?

-These next several days we are praying that God may help us see the living stones and more specifically, that Trinity Life Church may love the church in Palestine in a way that’s leads people to glorify Jesus.
+These next several days we are praying that God may help us see the living stones and more specifically, that Trinity Life Church may love the church in the Holy Land in a way that’s leads people to glorify Jesus.

 The amazing news is that Jesus, who epitomizes the kind of sacrificial love for us when he allows himself to be crucified for our sins, lives in us and empowers us to love sacrificially.
 So let us continue to draw near to and worship Jesus by being living stones that point to Him!